Brazilian Navy Nuclear Program: Reactor and propulsion

 In 2000, the press reported that the components for a reactor had already been acquired and were awaiting assembly.
 The pressure vessel and internals of the reactor prototype were completed in an improvised room in 2005.
 In 2007, the Navy announced that the reactor was almost complete.
 At the time, US$130 million in components were stockpiled: a pressure vessel from Nuclebrás Equipamentos Pesados, in Itaguaí; turbine from Deini S.A.
 Indústria de Base, in Piracicaba; pressurizer and condenser from the Garcia Jaraguá group, in Sorocaba; and generators from Siemens Brasil.
-WEG, from Jaraguá do Sul, was expected to supply the electric motors.
+WEG in Jaraguá do Sul was expected to supply the electric motors.
 The project's nationalization rate was over 90%.

 The 2007 schedule foresaw that the reactor would be ready by 2014 in an optimistic scenario, or by 2019 in a pessimistic one.
 In February 2015, the commissioning of Labgene was scheduled for July 2017, but the project was delayed.
 By 2022, the project was seven years behind the initial schedule.
 Technical difficulties remain to be overcome in miniaturizing and safely integrating the reactor into the future submarine.
-As admitted in 2022 by Admiral Marcos Sampaio Olsen, then Director-General of the DGDTNM, the Brazilian industry was not capable of supplying all critical technologies, and imports were hindered by the geopolitical interests of suppliers.
+As admitted in 2022 by Admiral Marcos Sampaio Olsen, then Director-General of the DGDTNM, Brazilian industry was not capable of supplying all critical technologies, and imports were hindered by the geopolitical interests of suppliers.
 In 2024, Block 40 was still under construction.
 It was expected that the Laboratory would first be tested using steam from a fossil-fuel boiler, and finally with nuclear fuel, completing the process in 2027, thereby achieving the first high-power nuclear reactor designed in Brazil.